Teaching

 Teaching Interests

-I am happy to teach a variety of courses according to my interests and training in the areas of comparative politics, social policy, political economy and international relations.
-I am also interested in teaching introductory or advanced thematic seminars on my areas of research expertise: Political Economy of Latin America, Politics of the Global South, and Politics of Social Policy and Labour Markets.
+I am eager to teach a variety of courses in the areas of comparative politics and political economy.
+I am also interested in teaching thematic seminars on my areas of research expertise: Political Economy of Latin America, Politics of the Global South, and Politics of Social Policy and Labour Markets.
 Finally, I look forward to teaching methodological courses, such as research design, introduction to statistics, qualitative and mixed methods, and R programming for social sciences.

 Teaching Experience